The Duke Master of Engineering Distance Program combines the flexibility of remote coursework with the close interactions and support of a cohort

 One week prior to May Graduation in Spring Year 2

 The culmination of the d-MEMP program, this residency provides students the forum for final class presentations and assessments.
 Interactions, discussions, and feedback mark the integration of learning and application.
 Social activities during this residency will bring cohorts together for a final shared experience.
 Students participate in Duke's graduation ceremonies alongside campus students.

-Members of our Class of 2015 reflect on Residency and the value of the cohort model.
+Reflections on residency and the value of the cohort model: